-As the pandemic continues for a longer period of time, the feelings of loss, isolation, and loneliness are likely to increase as a result of the physical distancing we all need to do.
-These things overtime can impact both our physical and mental health.
+As life difficulties persist and the pandemic lingers, the feelings of loss, isolation, and loneliness are increasing.
+These things over time can impact both our physical and mental health.

 One of the most important things we can do is to acknowledge the losses we are experiencing.
 Taking note of our feelings and expressions of grief is the first step to identify ways to take the best care we can of ourselves.